CatmanFan/FriishProduce/README.md

 * Optional:
   - [ ] Restructure and clean code
   - [ ] Probably reorganize consoles into their own folders?
+  - [ ] Create Korean-language banner files for other platforms?

 ## Credits
 This program uses the following third-party components and apps: